CodeJourneymen/scoutpiemaster/doortodoor.md

 permalink: /doortodoor/
 ---

-The fundraiser is over for 2021<br/>
+The fundraiser is about to start for 2022<br/>
-We'll be back in Oct 2022
 {: .notice--success }

 - Cubs should wear their uniform.